Newsboys' strike of 1899: Louis "Kid Blink" Baletti

 The face of the strike was Louis "Kid Blink" Baletti.
 Kid Blink was 18 during the strike, and was described by papers at the time as an "undersized boy" with red hair and an eye patch over his left eye.
 He also went by the nicknames “Red Blink,” "Muggsy McGee" and "Blind Diamond."

 Kid Blink was a charismatic leader.
 Several newspapers recorded speeches, which he gave at rallies, one of which reads in part "Friens and feller workers.
 This is a time, which tries de hearts of men.
 Dis is de time when we've got to stick together like glue...
 We know what we want and we'll get it even if we are blind."
 His speech at the Irving Hall rally won him a floral horseshoe for the best speech of the evening.

 Kid Blink was accused of betraying the strike and accepting a bribe to sell the boycotted papers, and though some sources claim he was acquitted of these charges, he still stepped down from his leadership position after being accused.

-When he was arrested during the strike, Kid Blink told the police his name was Louis Ballat, but he was likely lying or misheard because his real name appears to have been Louis Baletti.
+When he was arrested during the strike, Kid Blink told the police his name was Louis Ballat, but he was likely lying or they misheard because his real name appears to have been Louis Baletti.

 After the strike, Kid Blink got a job as a cart driver and later as a saloon keeper.
 He may have also worked as the right-hand man to New York mobster Chuck Connors.
 He died in July 1913 at the age of 32 of tuberculosis.